-The memoirs – published in English and French under the imprint of The Azrieli Series of Holocaust Survivor Memoirs – are distributed free of charge to libraries, educational institutions and Holocaust-education programs across Canada, and are for sale at bookstores.
+The memoirs – published in English and French under the imprint of The Azrieli Series of Holocaust Survivor Memoirs – are distributed free of charge to libraries, educational institutions across Canada, and are for sale at bookstores.
 E-book versions will be available in the near future.
 The program’s professional editorial and research staff fact-check the accounts and offer readers supplementary material, such as user-friendly glossaries, introductions written by experts, and maps.

 International Advisory Council for the Holocaust Survivor Memoirs Program:

 - Doris Bergen, Chancellor Rose and Ray Wolfe Chair in Holocaust Studies, University of Toronto

 - Sara R. Horowitz, Director of the Israel & Golda Koschitzky Centre for Jewish Studies, York University